agme2019/Movie-Review-Sentiment-Analysis-Using-Transformers/README.md

 Several augmentation methods are utiized to increase the training dataset, including [back-translation](https://github.com/agme2019/Movie-Review-Sentiment-Analysis-Using-Transformers/tree/main/Backtranslated), but even that could not improve the test accuracy.

+An imoroved version was made later that was run on the augmented dataset and could achieve a slightly higher test accuracy ~ **77 %**.
+This improved transformer classification system enhances both model architecture and training methodology, with the model incorporating higher dropout, layer normalization, and GELU activation for better regularization and stability.
+The training pipeline adds validation monitoring, early stopping, L2 regularization, and improved model saving strategy to prevent overfitting and ensure optimal model selection, resulting in better generalization performance.

 **Simple Transformers Model**

 1. **Input Processing**: